 Our Privacy Statement

-The Southmead Project takes privacy very seriously and we want everyone to feel comfortable with how personal information that they share with us is looked after or used.
+The Southmead Project takes privacy very seriously and we want everyone to feel comfortable with how personal information that is shared with us is used or processed (including collecting, recording organising, storing, sharing or destroying data).
+We are committed to being transparent about why we need your personal data and what we will do with it.
 We ensure that all of the Southmead Project team (including staff, volunteers and trustees) adhere to keeping personal information strictly confidential.

 Information we collect from you and sharing with third parties